A Minute With: Lorenzo Richelmy on 'Marco Polo,' learning English

-LOS ANGELES (Reuters) - When Italian actor Lorenzo Richelmy stepped into the lead role of Netflix Inc’s historical series “Marco Polo,” he faced one major hurdle.
+LOS ANGELES, Dec 10 (Reuters) - When Italian actor Lorenzo Richelmy stepped into the lead role of Netflix Inc’s historical series “Marco Polo,” he faced one major hurdle.
 He did not speak English.

 “I was terrified,” Richelmy said.
 “Language is one of the most important things for an actor, so I worked a lot to learn.”